ScoutmasterBucky/ScoutmasterBucky/site/events/2021-06-05-clever-coyote.md

 </div>

-Hosted at a former Scout camp in central Wisconsin, 36 miles west of Appleton and 53 miles northeast from Wisconsin Dells.
+Hosted at Twin Lakes Scout Camp in central Wisconsin, 36 miles west of Appleton and 53 miles northeast from Wisconsin Dells.

 * [Learn More](https://clever-coyote.8b.io/) - It's highly recommended to study!